 More than one way to journal

 I was a daily diary writer as a child, in fact, up until my early 20s.
 And then, I lost track of the habit.
 Journaling happened only when I was travelling or needed to vent/share about something that was making me very sad or very happy.
 Until, in 2019, Moon Moon handed me this precious little box called the ‘History Hive’ kit which enables journaling with the help of a map, writing prompts et all.
 What is more important is that I realised there was more than one way to ‘journal’.

 For notifications about upcoming Instagram Live conversations, follow me on Instagram @from.the.corner.table; don’t forget to switch on the post/stories/live notifications for alerts.
 To get regular updates on recipes, travel tales, conversations, and stories that warm your heart, subscribe to the monthly newsletter.

 A better understanding of journaling

 A little bit of searching on the internet led me into the fascinating world of journaling while making me realise that every single one of us is journaling every day, in one way or another.
 This blog too is a way of journaling, it’s a space where I share what is mine.

 In an attempt to delve deeper into our understanding of the term journaling, understand some of its benefits and equally important, explore different ways we can journal and different topics that one can journal about, I asked Moon Moon Jetley – a journaling pro, historian, researcher and founder at History Hive – to talk to us.
-Do watch/listen to the conversation that Moon Moon and I had over an Instagram Live session.
+Here are some (edited) excerpts from the Instagram Live conversation that can be accessed directly on Instagram (click here); you can also choose to watch/listen to the conversation using the files shared below.

-History Hive is a product development and research venture that develops history inspired products and undertakes historical and anthropological research projects.
+History Hive is a product development and research venture that develops products designed to revisit and preserve history.
+The venture also undertakes historical and anthropological research projects.
 You can check out their products and get more details at HISTORY HIVE.